ruflin/Elastica.io/source/index.markdown

 Compatibility
 --------------
-Elastica is tested with PHP 5.4 and later.
-Most functionality still works with PHP 5.3 but future support is not guaranteed.
-It Versions prior and equal to v0.19.8.0 are compatible with PHP 5.2
+Elastica 6.x is tested with PHP 7.0 and later.

 File indexing
 -------------